kimwalisch/calculator/README.md

 calculator is a simple C++ operator-precedence parser with infix notation for integer arithmetic expressions. ```calculator.hpp``` is a header-only library that compiles with any C++ compiler.
-I wrote it because I needed a portable and GPL compatible calculator for 64-bit integers and could not find one elsewhere.
+I wrote it because I needed a portable and BSD licensed calculator for 64-bit integers and could not find one elsewhere.

 ### Supported operators